LAUMEIER AFTER DARK 2025

 ARTIST INSTALLATIONS

-We have an expanded list of light-based installations this year from new and returning artists.
+This year’s event shines brighter than ever with an expanded lineup of light-based installations from both new and returning artists.

 Learn more by expanding each artist name below (click the +).